 Here is how number of turns n is related to angles:

 And here is how diameters are related to angles (this follows directly from the spiral polar equation)

-This is all formulas that we need to find out unknown dimensions by known dimensions.
-However, note that the length equation is transcendental and the solution of inverse task (finding unknown dimensions while the length is among the known dimensions) requires numerical methods.
+These are all formulas that we need to find out unknown dimensions by known dimensions.
+However, note that the length equation is transcendental, and the inverse task (finding unknown dimensions while the length is among the known dimensions) requires numerical methods.
 This calculator uses Secant method.